Beyoncé Puts Her Own Special

-Beyoncé is clearly ready to slay this holiday season and she's letting all her Instagram followers know it.
+Beyoncé is clearly ready to slay this Christmas season and she's letting all her Instagram followers know it.

 In a new video, Beyoncé is giving fans a special look at how she spends Christmas.
 Spoiler: There are antlers involved.